Robust registration of medical images in the presence of spatially-varying noise: Results

 Where $N$ is the number of pixels.
 Second measure is RMSE between intensities of the reference and the registered images.
 We call this measure I-RMSE.
 I-RMSE is equal to:

-The mean and standard deviation (SD) of two error measures are calculated by 15 runs of registration in all the experiments.
+The mean and the standard deviation (SD) of both error measures were calculated across 15 random initialization of the registration algorithms.
 At each run, the intensity distortion and the geometric transform parameters were randomly reinitialized.